-Albertsons announces closure of College Drive store; management cites underperformance
+Albertsons announces closure of College Drive store, pharmacy; management cites underperformance

 Latest Weather Blog

-Albertsons announces closure of College Drive store; management cites underperformance
+Albertsons announces closure of College Drive store, pharmacy; management cites underperformance

 BATON ROUGE — Albertsons on College Drive is closing in two months, the company announced Tuesday.

 The last day of sales at the store, located just off the Interstate, is Aug.
-16. All Albertsons Pharmacy prescriptions will be transferred to the nearby Albertsons at 7515 Perkins Road.
+16. All Albertsons Pharmacy prescriptions will be transferred to the nearby Albertsons at 7515 Perkins Road when the College Drive pharmacy closes June 24.

 "In such a competitive environment, our company must sometimes make the tough decision to close an underperforming store so that we can reinvest in our remaining stores in the marketplace," an Albertsons Companies Southern Division spokesperson said.